New England Center for Circus Arts

 The New England Center for Circus Arts (NECCA) is a non-profit circus school based in Brattleboro, Vermont.
-As of 2016, the School reported 6,000 students.
+NECCA is the premiere circus training school in the US offering a world class professional program for aspiring performers, along with workshops and recreational classes for youth and adult students of all ages, levels, and abilities.

-Originally in the Old Cotton Mill, in Brattleboro, the school moved into a new custom-built facility at 10 Town Crier Dr in 2017, which includes an 8,600 square foot Trapezium.
+Founded in 2007 and originally in the Old Cotton Mill, in Brattleboro, the school moved into a new custom-built facility at 10 Town Crier Dr in 2017, which includes an 8,600 square foot Trapezium.
 The new facility required a 2.5 million dollar capital campaign, and was designed by Turner Brooks Architects.
 The school had been growing continuously since its inception in 2007.
-The school was founded by Serenity Smith Forchion and Elsie Smith.
+The school was founded by identical twin aerialists Serenity Smith Forchion and Elsie Smith, whose personal performing company is Nimble Arts.

+In 2025 the school had 50+ employees, the longest running professional circus arts training program in the United States, and is considered the premiere training center in the country.